AdoHTQ/gd-wm/README.md

 - Simple window management with floating bordered windows
 - Works both opened in another compositor and directly in a tty
 - Reasonable amount of customizability
+- Character controller that can stand on windows with edge detection?

 # Planned Secondary Features
 - Window Physics